 U.S. judge puts units of Mexico's Vitro into bankruptcy

-Dec 5 (Reuters) - A U.S. bankruptcy judge in Dallas ordered 10 units of Mexican glassmaker Vitro SAB de CV into involuntary bankruptcy and found the subsidiaries had taken secret steps to prevent creditors from collecting money they were owed.
+(Reuters) - A U.S. judge ordered that 10 units of Mexican glassmaker Vitro SAB de CV (VITROA.MX) be put into U.S. bankruptcy, and found that several of them had taken secret steps to prevent creditors from collecting money owed to them.

-Several U.S. hedge funds led by Aurelius Capital Management and Elliott International hold defaulted notes issued by subsidiaries and had sought to put the subsidiaries into bankruptcy.
+Several U.S. hedge funds led by Aurelius Capital Management and Elliott International hold defaulted notes issued by the subsidiaries and sought to put the units into bankruptcy.

 After the hedge funds sought involuntary bankruptcy proceedings, five of the subsidiaries secretly reincorporated in the Bahamas and one of the subsidiaries was sold, according to Harlin Hale, a U.S. bankruptcy judge in Dallas.

 "These acts were taken, apparently, to prevent creditors with guarantee claims from taking steps to collect on their judgments," Hale wrote in a 15-page opinion published on Tuesday.

 Vitro said in a statement it is considering an appeal.